vollutto/testsim/README.md

 You can now ask for help from your instructor by creating a new issue in the GitHub repository (Click on the "Issues" tab on the top right of the GitHub repo page), adding a relevant title and description, **and assigning the issue to your instructor**.

-You can assign the issue clicking on the "Assignees" title on the right left.
+You can assign the issue by clicking on the "Assignees" title on the right left.

+> Make sure your instructor appears on the list of possible assignees

 #### Cloning your fork and starting work